RushabhM2/lord-of-the-rings/readme.md

 # Getting started
-This app uses 2 backend packes, Express and CORS.
+This app uses 2 backend packages, Express and CORS.
 To install these run `npm install` when in the **server** folder.

 To start the app, run `node index.js` when in the **server** folder.